 Truth depends on the mind of God.
 Fundamental abstracts such as mathematics, logic, and moral codes exist universally, independent of individual thought and language.
 While Kenneson’s claim of taking up a view from nowhere, he means that a worldview is not limited.
 He then concludes that there is no objective truth.
 These unsubstantiated assumptions would require him to challenge God’s omniscience.

 What is Truth Then?

->

-> Truth has several theories that attempt to establish a pattern of recognition.
+Truth has several theories that attempt to establish a pattern of recognition.
 Basic presuppositions put different perspectives and worldviews in competition for the ultimate meaning of truth.
-The correspondence theory most closely follows accepted modern logic practices in science, but science is limited to what it can prove.
+The correspondence theory most closely follows accepted modern logic practices in science, but they limit science to what it can prove.
 Too often, scientism is unchallenged, which is ironic since science’s essential requirement is to challenge assumptions.

->

-> See also: Knowing God Intimately
+See also: Knowing God Intimately